 Dr Sarah Steele CCARHT Research fellow and specialist in Public Health Impacts and Human Trafficking BiFellow Jesus College University of Cambridge

-Michael McHugh Youth Refugee Service volunteer working in Calais
+Michael McHugh Youth Refugee Service project co-ordinator working in Calais

-More Lecturers being confirmed in Cyber impacts, combatting Sexual Exploitation, Child Soldiers, Child (trafficked) labour in Cash Crop production, Unaccompanied Minors across Europe, Development and Social Protection, Best practice guidelines for Child Safeguarding, the Psychological impacts of Migratory journeys and exploitation, Including survivors in the Research process, vulnerabilities and capabilities of Faith Based Organisations.
+More Lecturers being confirmed in Cyber impacts, combatting Sexual Exploitation, Child Soldiers, Unaccompanied Minors across Europe, Development concerns and Social Protection, Best practice guidelines for Child Safeguarding, the Psychological impacts of Migratory journeys and exploitation, Including survivors in the Research process, vulnerabilities and capabilities of Faith Based Organisations.

 ‘Unforgettable and unmissable – this week set me up for the NGO project work I am now heading up – thank you so much everyone involved for a great week.’